trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include note.html content="The way that a restore works is that it overwrites the current information on your OnlyKey with the information stored in the backup.
 So if you for example have a backup file that contains a password in slot 1 and you do a restore to an OnlyKey that already has a username and password in slot 1 the result would be that the username would remain unchanged and the password would be overwritten." %}

-{% include callout.html content="**Step 1.** Ensure that a PIN is set on the target OnlyKey by completing the [Initial Setup](#initial-setup) section and ensure that the same key is loaded onto the OnlyKey that was used to backup by following the steps in the [Loading Keys](#loading-keys) section." type="default" %}
+{% include callout.html content="**Step 1.** Ensure that a PIN is set on the target OnlyKey by completing the [Initial Setup](#initial-setup) section and ensure that the same passphrase/key is loaded onto the OnlyKey that was used to backup." type="default" %}

 {% include callout.html content="**Step 2.** Put the OnlyKey into config mode by holding the 6 button down for more than 5 seconds, and then re-entering your PIN.
 You will see the OnlyKey LED fade in and out continuously (Red) while in config mode." type="default" %}